PowerShellOrg/Plaster/docs/en-US/about_Plaster_CreatingAManifest.help.md

 ### Content element: Common
 Currently, there is only one common attribute shared between all current content elements.
 - `condition` - Used to determine whether a directive is executed.
-If the condition evaluates to true, it will execute.
+If the condition (a PowerShell expression) evaluates to true, it will execute.

 Some elements use the encoding attribute, while not a common attribute, has a common set of possible values:
 - `Default`